ForNeVeR/git-submerge/README.markdown

 * the yet-unmerged "tail" of the submodule history (commit N) is given its own branch so you can merge it yourself later (#18).

-Just as any other kind of history rewriting, this operation changes the hashes of the commits, so you shouldn't run it on published histories.
+**ATTENTION!** Just as any other kind of history rewriting, `git-submerge` changes the hashes of the commits, so you shouldn't run it on published histories.
+Furthermore, beware of bugs!
+Run this on a fresh clone of your repository, and never delete the old history until you're reasonably sure that the new one is what you expect it to be.

 Dealing with dangling references
 ================================